 How To Get Delinquent Accounts Off Your Credit Report

+When you have negative remarks on your credit report, you know lenders are seeing it and it has to weigh in on the decisions they make.
+Negative accounts are a constant reminder of your past financial failures.
+Well, not always.
+In some cases, those mistakes are just that, “mistakes” on your credit report that could be hurting your credit scores.
 If you monitor your credit report on a regular basis, you can catch mistakes as they happen.
 If you’re not checking your credit, it’s possible you have mistakes on your credit report.
 No matter what, it’s up to you to correct any mistakes.

+While delinquent accounts are tough to remove from your credit report, I’ve know others successfully remove these negative accounts.
+If you have delinquent accounts on your credit report, there’s no question that they’re hurting your credit score.
+These accounts can lower your credit scores 10-40 points per account.
 Needless to say, if you can get them removed, you can see a big boost in your scores.
 Easier said than done, but you do have a few options to help you.

 How To Remove Delinquent Accounts